Happy Reading✨

 How can I expect love... from a marriage born out of helplessness?

-when the fire beside me only reminds me of everything that was taken?
+How do I believe in warmth, when the fire beside me only reminds me of everything that was taken?

 .